Billy Stritch: Collaboration with Liza Minnelli

 For 23 years, Stritch was associated with Liza Minnelli, as her "confidant", music director, and piano player.
-They met when Stritch was playing piano in Manhattan, in March 1991; that night, seeing her, he played musical themes from films of Vincent Minnelli, her father, and they hit it off immediately.
-He arranged the music for her show at Radio City Music Hall and opended her act on a national tour of the United States.
-In 1999, he arranged music for Liza Minnelli's Broadway one-woman show Minnelli on Minnelli: Live at the Palace, and performed with her in 2008's Liza's at the Palace.
-Stritch co-wrote, with Brian Lane Green Johnny Rodgers, I Would Never Leave You for Liza's at the Palace..., which was produced by Phil Ramone.
+They met when Stritch was playing piano in Manhattan, in March 1991.
+That night seeing her, he played musical themes from films of Vincente Minnelli, her father, and they hit it off immediately.
+He arranged the music for her show at Radio City Music Hall and opened her act on a national tour of the U.S. In 1999, he arranged music for Liza Minnelli's Broadway one-woman show Minnelli on Minnelli: Live at the Palace, and performed with her in 2008's Liza's at the Palace.
+Stritch co-wrote, with Brian Lane Green, I Would Never Leave You for Liza's at the Palace..., a Johnny Rodgers song which was produced by Phil Ramone.

 In 2008, Minnelli praised Stritch for their long collaboration on her Facebook page.
-They performed together for the 2009 grand re-opening of the Guildhall in Easthampton; Stritch joked that he couldn't afford a "cottage" in The Hamptons.
+They performed together for the 2009 grand re-opening of the Guildhall in Easthampton, Long Island.
+Stritch joked that he couldn't afford a "cottage" in the Hamptons.